What is a Legal Secretary?

+What is a paralegal and what is a legal secretary?
 Some people make the mistake of using the terms “paralegal” and “legal secretary” interchangeably.
 While these two professions often intersect, they are actually two very distinct support professionals within a law firm.

 Legal secretaries are responsible for most of the administrative duties of a law office, while paralegals are takes with assisting attorneys in the delivery of legal services.
 Those who become paralegals will possess a deep understanding of the legal system.
 Individuals who wish to become paralegals must complete an American Bar Association (ABA)-approved formal paralegal program, which can be offered as a certification or a degree, like an associate or bachelor degree.
 Paralegals often work on case management, including preparing case summaries, researching, and documenting cases.
 Paralegals often assist attorneys in the courtroom, although they are not legally permitted to give legal advice or represent a client in court.

 There are several ways you can become a legal secretary.
 One of the best ways to become a legal secretary is to complete a formal Legal Secretary Certificate or Career Diploma Program.
 A well-constructed program will teach you the skills and knowledge you need to be successful in your chosen career.
 Legal secretary programs are offered through a vocational, professional, or technical school or college.
 Legal secretary diploma programs often include between 6 and 12 months of study and practical training, which is intended to prepare the student for tasks he or she will be assigned on the job, including managing office finances, computer skills, and filing court documents.
 Courses in a program like this will be supplemented by practical experience.
 A good program will prepare students to take the NALS certification examination once they graduate.

 Skills taught within a legal secretary certificate/career diploma program typically include:

 - Stress and time management

 - Interpersonal communication skills